MFA Legal & Compliance 2026 - Agenda

 Rachel Gerwin is Chief Compliance Officer and Counsel at Viking Global Investors, where she is responsible for overseeing compliance and regulatory matters.
 Prior to joining Viking in 2025, Rachel was Counsel in the Private Funds practice at Cleary Gottlieb Steen & Hamilton, Vice President and Senior Counsel at MFA, and Senior Vice President and Counsel at D. E. Shaw & Co.
 Rachel was also General Counsel and Chief Compliance Officer at Matarin Capital Management and Chalkstream Capital Group, and Deputy General Counsel at Tower Research Capital.
 Rachel received a J.D. from the New York University School of Law and a B.A. in political science from Yale College.

-Daniel Taub , General Counsel & Chief Compliance Officer , Junto Capital Management
+Daniel Taub , General Counsel and Chief Compliance Officer , Junto Capital Management

 Daniel Taub is the General Counsel and Chief Compliance Officer at Junto Capital Management LP.
 Previously, Mr. Taub spent nearly 10 years at Viking Global Investors LP as an Associate General Counsel responsible for legal, regulatory and compliance matters.
 Prior to joining Viking, Mr. Taub was an Associate in the Investment Management department of Schulte Roth & Zabel LLP and an Associate in the Corporate department of Stroock & Stroock & Lavan LLP.
 Mr. Taub earned his JD from New York University School of Law and his BA from Emory University where he graduated with High Honors and Phi Beta Kappa.